-3.1.
+- 3.1.
 There shall be eight Senate committees, as defined in Section 2.1 of these Bylaws.
 These shall be composed of a majority of faculty and may include administrators, students, and staff.
-Other committees deemed essential for university business shall be designated Senate-appointed university committees.

-3.2.
-Senate Executive Committee

-3.2.1.
-Membership (22): The Senate Executive Committee shall consist of 19 ex officio members and three elected members.

-3.2.1.1.
-Ex officio (voting): Chair of the Senate (who shall be the Chair of the Executive Committee); Senate Vice Chair; Secretary of the Senate (who shall be the Secretary of the Executive Committee); Treasurer of the Senate; the Chairs of the Committees on (a) Academic Policy and Planning, (b) University Resources and Planning, (c) Faculty Affairs, (d) Committees and Elections, (e) Constitution and Bylaws, (f) Undergraduate Curriculum, and (g) Diversity, Equity, and Inclusion; an ASCSU Senator chosen from and by the CSU Academic Senators; Provost and Senior Vice President; Chair of Undergraduate Council; Chair of Graduate Council; President of the Associated Students or designee and; a staff senator chosen from and by the staff senators.
-3.2.1.2.
-Ex officio (non-voting): President of the university's chapter of the faculty unit's collective bargaining agreement; the Immediate Past Chair of the Senate.
-3.2.1.3.
+Other committees deemed essential for university business shall be designated Senate-appointed university committees. - 3.2.
+Senate Executive Committee - 3.2.1.
+Membership (22): The Senate Executive Committee shall consist of 19 ex officio members and three elected members. - 3.2.1.1.
+Ex officio (voting): Chair of the Senate (who shall be the Chair of the Executive Committee); Senate Vice Chair; Secretary of the Senate (who shall be the Secretary of the Executive Committee); Treasurer of the Senate; the Chairs of the Committees on (a) Academic Policy and Planning, (b) University Resources and Planning, (c) Faculty Affairs, (d) Committees and Elections, (e) Constitution and Bylaws, (f) Undergraduate Curriculum, and (g) Diversity, Equity, and Inclusion; an ASCSU Senator chosen from and by the CSU Academic Senators; Provost and Senior Vice President; Chair of Undergraduate Council; Chair of Graduate Council; President of the Associated Students or designee and; a staff senator chosen from and by the staff senators. - 3.2.1.2.
+Ex officio (non-voting): President of the university's chapter of the faculty unit's collective bargaining agreement; the Immediate Past Chair of the Senate. - 3.2.1.3.
 Elected (voting): Three faculty senators elected from and by the elected members of the Senate, with no more than one from a college or equivalent academic unit.

 3.2.1.4.
-The Senate Parliamentarian and the Senate Analyst support the function of the committee, and as such may attend regular and confidential meetings; however they are not active members of the committee.
+The Senate Parliamentarian, the Senate Analyst and Instructional Technology Services staff support support the function of the committee, and as such may attend regular and confidential meetings; however they are not active members of the committee.
 They may not vote or make motions, and may only address the body by invitation of the Senate Chair.

 3.2.2.
-Functions 3.2.2.1.
-The Senate Executive Committee may consider all matters within the purview of the Senate.
-3.2.2.2.
-The Senate Executive Committee may formulate recommendations and opinions on Senate matters and shall report them to the Senate or refer them to the appropriate committees.
+Functions